open5e/open5e/source/monsters/miscellaneous-creatures/giant-fire-beetle.rst

 **Challenge** 0 (10 XP)

-**Illumination.** The beetle sheds bright light in a 10-foot radius and dim light for an additional 10 feet.
+**Illumination**: The beetle sheds bright light in a 10-foot radius and dim light for an additional 10 feet.

 Actions